marchelbling/marc.helbling.fr/_posts/2015-02-07-writing-json-c++.md

 Manipulating text encodings is a pain in C++ (at least to my knowledge).
 The standard library mostly offers conversion between locale facets i.e. “class[es] describing a locale feature set associated to a specific cultural aspect." (see [locale/facet](http://www.cplusplus.com/reference/locale/locale/facet/)).
 The basic `std::string` type is a simple `char` i.e. byte container with no constraint and `std::wstring` is tightly bound to the system locale which is not always very useful.

 To conform with the RFC 4627, we need to make sure every string is UTF-8 encoded and `\`, `/`, `\b`, `\f`, `\n`, `\r` and `\t` must be escaped and other control characters must be “unicode escaped” i.e. represented using `\\uxxxx`.
 We will suppose that input data is *mostly* UTF-8 encoded and will replace bad byte sequence by `\ufffd`.
-For the sake of the exercice, we will not use any library for this. [utfcpp](http://utfcpp.sourceforge.net/) or [poco](https://github.com/pocoproject/poco) would do the job.
+For the sake of the exercise, we will not use any library for this. [utfcpp](http://utfcpp.sourceforge.net/) or [poco](https://github.com/pocoproject/poco) would do the job.

 One important point when considering text decoding/encoding is wether the sequence should be considered signed or not.
-In cour case, UTF-8 decoding/encoding will only require bit masks and shifts so the signedness does not matter.
+In our case, UTF-8 decoding/encoding will only require bit masks and shifts so the sign does not matter.

 Let’s first write a naive UTF-8 decoder; we will parse the string and transform byte sequence to code points: